 Artist, Academic, Wayfarer

-Her academic work has been presented and published by Carnegie Mellon, Vancouver School of Theology, Sarah Lawrence Literary Review, Venefica Magazine, and Public Pressure Magazine.
-Her poetry will appear in Princeton University’s inaugural edition of Melange this fall.
-Her areas of research span topics including time, technology, embodiment, and the imaginal realm.
-She is currently adjunct faculty at Iona University and guest faculty at Sarah Lawrence College.
+Jes’ scholarly and poetry works have been presented and published by Carnegie Mellon, Vancouver School of Theology, Sarah Lawrence Literary Review, Venefica Magazine, and Public Pressure Magazine.
+Her poem “Idioms of Kinship” will appear in Princeton University’s inaugural edition of Melange in 2026, and her essay “Gazing Into the Palantír: Limitless Serial Longevity in Tolkien and Transhumanism” will appear in the edited volume Theology, Religion, and Middle-Earth in 2027.
+Her research spans topics including time, technology, embodiment, and the imaginal realm.
+Prior to engaging her disciplines within academia as her primary work, she supplemented her freelance work as a Kripalu yoga teacher, reiki master, and tarotmancer.
+She is currently adjunct faculty of Religious Studies at Iona University and guest faculty of Dance at Sarah Lawrence College.
+Her favorite animal is the octopus.

 Something resembling an artist statement